Professor of Clinical

 Knowledge, Skills, and Abilities:

-Along with proper training and certification, the incumbent must have a keen interest in and concern for the needs of plastic surgery patients, and other related surgical anomalies.
+Along with proper training and certification, pediatric cardiac surgeons must have a keen interest in and concern for

-• Performs duties in tactful and professional manner
+Performs duties in tactful, collegial and professional manner

-• Fluency in Spanish is greatly valued because our local and regional demographics.
+Fluency in Spanish and/or Creole is greatly valued because our local and regional demographics.

 Education Requirements (Essential Requirements):

-Applicants should have a strong commitment to patient care and education and an interest in clinical research.
-Bachelor's degree in premedicine or related field, followed by 4 years in medical school and additional residency and fellowship specialty training.
+Bachelor’s degree in pre-medicine or related field, followed by 4 years in medical school and additional residency and fellowship specialty training

 Work Experience Requirements (Essential Requirements):

-5 - 10 years post fellowship clinical experience in the field of reconstructive plastic surgery preferredThe University of Miami is an Equal Opportunity Employer - Females/Minorities/Protected Veterans/Individuals with Disabilities are encouraged to apply.
+the Chief of the SectionThe University of Miami is an Equal Opportunity Employer - Females/Minorities/Protected Veterans/Individuals with Disabilities are encouraged to apply.
 Applicants and employees are protected from discrimination based on certain categories protected by Federal law.
 Click here for additional information.